Inspiring the Next Generation of Astronauts

 The Illinois Space Society strives to give back to the community as often as possible.
 Our society’s largest engineering outreach day is Illinois Space Day, held usually every spring, but has been moved to the fall for 2016.
 For Illinois Space Day we invite a variety of elementary and middle school students to come and visit campus, and experience space-related exhibits.
 Some of these include:

-- Orbital Simulator – This exhibit demonstrates the physics behind gravitational orbits and allow students to get hands-on understanding by attempting to place their “satellite” (a marble) in orbit with various marbles all put into action at the same time.
+This exhibit demonstrates the physics behind gravitational orbits and allow students to get hands-on understanding by attempting to place their “satellite” (a marble) in orbit with various marbles all put into action at the same time.
 This is a very interactive activity for students.

 Illinois Space Day

-This past October, the Illinois Space Society held their largest educational outreach event ever.
-The society organizes Illinois Space Day yearly, however, this year the event had a total attendance of around 150 people of different ages.
-Throughout this event, participants were able to learn about the different projects that the Illinois Space Society and other Aerospace and Mechanical Engineering Registered Student Organizations.
-Tucker Gritton, a previous UIUC Aerospace Alumn, was the keynote speaker.
+This past November, the Illinois Space Society held their largest educational outreach event ever.
+The society organizes Illinois Space Day yearly, however, this year the event had a total attendance of around 200 people of different ages.
+Throughout this event, participants were able to learn about the different projects that the society and other Aerospace/Mechanical Engineering organizations.
+Erick Kroeker, a previous UIUC Aerospace Alumn was the keynote speaker.
 Kroeker, a previous Canadian Astronaut Candidate, presented students the process of how to become an astronaut.
 Afterwards, participants took part in an egg drop competition, putting their engineering skills to the test.
-Pictures of the event are included below.

 Every year, the Illinois Space Society participates in the Illinois College of Engineering’s Engineering Open House.
 Every year in mid-March, over one thousand students K-12 and parents come to campus and get to tour the exhibits from the different student organizations within the college.
 The Illinois Space Society has three main exhibits: cold fire of the EOH hybrid engine, liquid nitrogen and space shuttle tile demonstrations, and finally the technical projects exhibit.
 The latter exhibit displays all of the current technical projects the society is working on as well as an orbital simulator.
 The society has won best exhibit for the Hybrid Rocket Engine two years in a row!